 World trade in 1950s San Francisco is the subject of Bill McGee’s fifth memoir.

-When the story opens, Bill is doing the work he loves: cowboying on a dude ranch in Nevada.
-His plans are to save up and someday buy his own ranch, run cattle, and take in a few paying guests.
+The memoir opens in December 1949.
+Bill is doing the work he loves: cowboying on a dude-divorce ranch south of Reno, Nevada.
+He plans to save up, buy his own ranch, run cattle, and take in a few paying dudes.

-One evening, he is approached at a cocktail party by the head of the Willys Jeep distributor for New Jersey.
-“Bill, I’ve been watching you at this party.
+One evening at a cocktail party, Bill is approached by the head of the Willys Jeep distributorship for New Jersey.
+“Bill, I’ve been watching you.
 I think you’d make a heckuva good salesman.
 How would you like to make more money in a month selling Willys Jeeps than I bet you make in a year of cowboying?”

-Bill thinks the offer over carefully and decides to give selling cars a try.
+Bill thinks the offer over carefully and decides to give it a try for a limited time.
 As the saying goes, real life happens when you’re waiting for something else.

-With his usual frankness, Bill tells how he discovered his talent for sales and deal making.
-He sees the opportunities in sales and decides to leave cowboying and focus on a career in selling.
-This phase of his life he describes as “my transition from Levis and boots to Brooks Brothers suits.“ He never looks back.
+Bill discovers his talent for sales and deal making, and see the opportunities.
+He decides to leave cowboying and focus his sights on a career in sales.
+Bill describes this phase of his life as “my transition from Levis and boots to Brooks Brothers suits.“ He never looks back.

 In 1952, Bill takes a white collar job with an import company in San Francisco.
 Within a few years, he rises to an executive level position and is one of the top importers of wire and steel products on the West Coast.